-• Verification of real-life processes has become a reality!
+- Verification of real-life processes has become a reality!
 It is possible to verify large sets of complicated models and these efforts pay off because often many errors are found.
-For example, the 604 EPCs of the SAP reference models can be easily analyzed and many design errors are uncovered by doing so (Mendling et al., 2006a; Mendling et al., 2006b).

-- The abundance of event logs allows for new and exciting forms of process analysis.
+For example, the 604 EPCs of the SAP reference models can be easily analyzed and many design errors are uncovered by doing so [26, 27]. - The abundance of event logs allows for new and exciting forms of process analysis.
 Process mining can use this information in various ways.
 It may be used to discover the way that people really work, it may be used to find out where there are deviations, it may be used to support people in performing their duties, and ultimately it can be used for all kinds of process improvement. - Using the slogan "The World is NOT a Petri Net" we would like to emphasize that reality is often very different from what is modeled or what people think.
 Whatever representation is used (Petri nets or any other modeling language), the model is an abstraction (i.e., things are left out) and may not reflect reality.
 The first observation (abstraction) is unavoidable and should be accepted as a fact of life.
 However, the second observation is more problematic and should be addressed urgently.
-As long as managers and system designer take a "PowerPoint" reality as starting point, information systems will remain to have serious alignment problems. - There is a need for the academic community to share software and to build mature business process analysis tools.
+As long as managers and system designer take a "PowerPoint" reality as starting point, information systems will remain to have serious alignment problems. - Related to the previous point is the observation that there should be more attention for the quality of models.
+Simple questions like how similar two models are or how well models describe reality cannot be answered.
+Practitioners use informal models that have no semantics while computer scientists like to focus on true/false answers (cf. notions like bisimulation, trace equivalence, etc.).
+Concepts such as abstraction level, non-fitting, over-approximating, over-fitting, and under-approximating are not well-understood.

+There is a need for the academic community to share software and to build mature business process analysis tools.
 With the ProM framework we try to do so.
 ProM provides an open-source environment where people can plug-in their own analysis tools.
-Currently, ProM has more than 150 plug-ins covering the whole spectrum of process analysis, but with a clear emphasis on process mining and model translations.
+Currently, ProM has more than 190 plug-ins covering the whole spectrum of process analysis, but with a clear emphasis on process mining and model translations.

 In the remainder of this paper, these statements are explained and put into context.
+Note that this paper is an invited paper based on a keynote talk at ICEIS 2007, extending [2] with some discussion on the quality of models.